By Hayley Simpson | Published on September 29, 2025

 Niagara SkyWheel and night entertainments in Niagara falls.
 Canada

-Ferris wheels can give you a new perspective of some of the most incredible natural wonders.
+Ferris wheels can give you a new perspective on some of the most incredible natural wonders.
 Niagara SkyWheel is located in the heart of Clifton Hill on the Canadian side of Niagara Falls.
 Soaring 175-feet above the eighth wonder of the world, you get a front-row seat of Horseshoe Falls, American Falls, Niagara River and Niagara Parks from the fully-enclosed, climate-controlled gondolas.
 A single rotation lasts from eight to 12 minutes, and you can choose to take in the sights during the day or soak up the sparkling Clifton Hill lights in Canada after dark.

-While you'll want to take in the vistas during the day, come back at night to see the Ferris wheel beautifully illuminated.
+While you'll want to take in the vistas during the day, come back at night to see the Cosmo Clock beautifully illuminated.
 Every 15 minutes, the 60 spokes become fireworks, flowers and spirals.
-Here are two fun facts about Cosmos Clock 12: The clock in the middle is the world's largest clock, and it played an essential role in the 1992 film "Godzilla vs. Mothra."

 Modern Tianjin Ferris wheel.
 China.